er-arcadio/technical_skills_curriculum/BigO/BigO.md

 ### Teaching Tips

 Only prerequisite knowledge here is `lists`, `dictionaries`, `for loops`, and `binary search`.
-Some sorting algorithms are mentioned throughout, but the lesson mostly avoids coding and focusses on reading code, looking for specific indicators.
+The lesson mostly avoids coding and focusses on reading code, looking for specific indicators.
 For hands on coding, refer to the lab.

 ### Learning Objectives

 Students will be able to:

 - Use Big O notation to describe time efficiency
-- Explain the relationship between code and how it effects Big O
+- Explain the relationship between specific syntax and how it effects Big O
-- Compare the efficiency of lists with dictionaries in Python
-- [Stretch] Understand hashing and how it improves time complexity

 ## Launch

 0. On binary search day, you learned that binary search was much better than linear search.
 On sorting day before that, you saw several ways to sort a list of numbers, and possibly had a chance to compare which were better and worse.
     - Why is binary search better than linear search?
 By how much is better?
     - If you haven't already, checkout the ["Sort the Cards" game app](https://sortinggame.emmanuelrodri23.repl.co/) and pay specific attention to how the numbers at the top change.
 Which of these actions do you think takes the most time for a computer to go through?
     - Recall some sorting algorithms that you discussed or coded previously.
-How do we know which one is better?
+How could we possibly know which one is better?
 And how much better are they?

 ## Lesson Walkthrough